Vinnichenko-Ivan/MUR/Intera/README.txt

-Here we put codes on Intera competiton.
+Here we put codes on Intera competition.